From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems

-In order to synthesize controllers for more general specifications, we provide a systematic method to decompose a complex property that can be expressed by an accepting language of a deterministic finite automaton (DFA) into simpler tasks based on the complement automaton of the original specification.
+For synthesizing controllers for more general specifications, we provide a systematic method to decompose a complex property that can be expressed by an accepting language of a deterministic finite automaton (DFA) into simpler tasks based on the complement automaton of the original specification.
 Control sub-barrier certificates are then computed for each task along with the corresponding probabilities which can eventually be combined to obtain a lower-bound probability using which the system would satisfy the original specification over a finite-time horizon.
 Correspondingly, a hybrid controller is achieved for the large-scale interconnected stochastic system that ensures the satisfaction of the given specification.
-We provide two different systematic approaches to compute control sub-barrier certificates along with corresponding local controllers under some mild assumptions on subsystems.
-The first proposed approach is based on sum-of-squares (SOS) optimization algorithm~\cite{Parrilo2003} which is suitable for systems with continuous input sets, while the second one is based on counter-example guided inductive synthesis (CEGIS) framework \cite{ravanbakhsh_class_2017} and is applicable to systems with finite input sets.
-We finally apply our proposed results to two physical case studies: the first one is a room temperature regulation in a circular building with $1000$ rooms, where we compositionally synthesize controllers for regulating the temperature in each room, and the second one is a \emph{fully-interconnected} Kuramoto network with $100$ \emph{nonlinear} oscillators.
-In this case, we synthesize hybrid controllers to ensure satisfaction of a complex specification given by a deterministic finite automaton.
+We finally apply our proposed results to a \emph{fully-interconnected} Kuramoto network with $100$ \emph{nonlinear} oscillators, and synthesize hybrid controllers to ensure satisfaction of a complex specification given by a deterministic finite automaton.